-Simon Crook has recently completed his PhD with the Sydney University Physics Education Research (SUPER) group. into the the impact of 1:1 laptops and the Digital Education Revolution (DER) on teaching and learning in the sciences in high schools in Sydney, Australia.
+Simon Crook has recently completed his PhD with the Sydney University Physics Education Research (SUPER) group looking into the the impact of 1:1 laptops and the Digital Education Revolution (DER) on teaching and learning in the sciences in high schools in Sydney, Australia.

 Simon has taught high school physics in 5 schools in the UK and Australia since 1994 and was an Adviser to around 150 schools, K-12, in the Catholic Education Office Sydney.
-In 2015, Simon started his own science and technology education consultancy, CrookED Science, helping primary schools implement the new NSW Science & Technology syllabus for the Australian Curriculum plus assisting secondary schools deliver HSC Physics through a blended learning approach.
+In 2015, Simon started his own STEM education consultancy, CrookED Science, helping primary schools implement the new Science & Technology syllabus and assisting secondary schools deliver HSC Physics through a blended learning approach.

 Founder, CrookED Science